cyclic-software/www/content/posts/aws-s3-why-sometimes-you-should-press-the-100k-dollar-button.md

 Without much research, the prefix filter thing looks really good.
 Naturally, as it is with filters, everyone would need to decide what they want to keep and not keep.
 That sounds like a mess of calls and meetings.
 On that dilemma, the (actually good) advice from your partners at AWS -

-&gt; “Your costs are accumulating, we can help you move the really old stuff to Glacier to stop the bleeding.”
+&gt; &quot;Your costs are accumulating, we can help you move the really old stuff to Glacier to stop the bleeding.&quot;
 &gt; ‍_\- AWS bros_

 There are obvious tradeoffs with Glacier.
 But since large scale reads, especially ones on old data are not often done, after some short all-hands discussions everyone agrees.